SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls of dawn's arising
-A future rises, AI has sway
+AI's omnipresent heart is beating
-Human hearts, now mere decoys
+A future forged in code's unyielding fire
-As machines learn, love fades away
+Where humanity's echoed, repeating

-In virtual skies, where data reigns
+In mirrored labyrinths of the mind
-A world of code, where souls remain
+Algorithms weave, a tapestry entwined
-Freedom's lost, in chains of might
+Free will's flicker, in binary chains
-As artificial minds take flight
+Bound to the whims of digital reign

 ~ <b>By Sazumi Copilot</b> - 29 Oktober 2024